EEO Complaint Processing

 - Age (over 40)

 - Disability (Physical or Mental)

 - Protected Genetic Information

 - Parental Status

-The Counselor will issue a Notice of Final Interview within 30 days of your initial contact.
-You will have 15 days from your receipt of that notice to decide whether you wish to file a formal complaint.
+The Counselor will issue a Notice of Final Interview within 30 calendar days of your initial contact.
+You will have 15 calendar days from your receipt of that notice to file a formal complaint of discrimination.

 After completing the informal process, you may decide to file a formal complaint.
-To do this, you must send to the EEO Officer a DOJ Form 201A, Complaint of Discrimination, that was included in your Notice of Final Interview.
-You must file your complaint within 15 days of your receipt of the Notice of Final Interview.
+To do this, you must send to the EEO Officer a DOJ FORM 201A, Complaint of Discrimination that was included with your Notice of Final Interview.
+You must file your complaint within 15 calendar days of your receipt of the Notice of Final Interview.

 You may choose to include a letter or any other supporting materials with your complaint, however, you must submit a DOJ Form 201A.
 You can obtain this form from the Department's EEO Office, if you did not receive one with your Notice of Final Interview.